rustwasm/wasm-bindgen/guide/src/web-sys/overview.md

 ### `webidls/available/*.webidl`

-These are all the different WebIDL definitions we intend to support.
-At the time of writing, we don't even attempt to generate bindings for most of these.
+These are all the different WebIDL definitions we intend to support, but don't yet.
+At the time of writing, these are the majority of `.webidl`s.

 ### `webidls/enabled/*.webidl`

 These are the WebIDL interfaces that we will actually generate bindings for (or at least bindings for *some* of the things defined in these files).

-These are all symlinks into the `webidls/available` directory.

 ### `build.rs`